31 Essential HVAC Tools List: Different Types & Their Uses

 6. Folding Bar (Drive Bar)

-One end of the folding bar will have slots that are one inch from the edge, and the other side will have slots that are ½ from the edge.
-Insert the sheet metal onto whichever side you need.
+Folding bars allow you to bend sheet metal to a desirable angle.
+This enables you to keep a straight seam at equal depths for the entire length of the bend.
+One end of the folding bar will have slots one inch from the edge, and the other will have slots that are ½ from the edge.
+You can insert the sheet metal on whichever side you need.

 Gauges